007revad/Synology_HDD_db/2025_plus_models.md

 DSM won't install on a 2025 or later series plus model if you only have unverified HDDs.
 But we can get around that.

+1. Get the Synology's IP address from Synology Assistant.
-1. Start telnet by entering `http://<NAS-IP>:5000/webman/start_telnet.cgi` into your browser's address bar.
+2. Start telnet by entering `http://<NAS-IP>:5000/webman/start_telnet.cgi` into your browser's address bar.
     - Replace `<NAS-IP>` with the IP address of the Synology NAS.
-2. Open a telnet client (powershell, PuTTY, Terminal etc) on your computer and connect to the Synology by typing the following in the telent window then press enter:
+3. Open a telnet client (powershell, PuTTY, Terminal etc) on your computer and connect to the Synology by typing the following in the telent window then press enter:
     ```
     telnet <NAS-IP>
     ```